How do we know if our proposal is a good match?

-May I submit more than 1 application in a funding cycle?
+May I submit more than one application in a funding cycle?

 May I publicly acknowledge a grant I received from The Hershey Foundation?

-Yes, we recommend this and sometimes send our logo for publications.
+Yes, we recommend this and will sometimes send our logo for publications.

 Can I call to check on the status of my grant?

-If timing is an issue for some reason, you may email this request at any time at firstname.lastname@example.org
+No. If timing is an issue for some reason, you may email this request to [email protected]

 Approximately how long does it take to receive a response?